jkim421/pulse2021/README.md

 ``

-## 💊 You can also manually toggle the sort button to sort the columns of the table to your liking.
+## 💊 You can also manually toggle the sort button to sort the columns of the table to your preference. 💊

 ![Anonymous](public/screenFour.png)

 ## ``

-## 💊 What's missing?
+## 💊 What's missing? 💊

 A sort by priority button dedicated to sorting by priority data field.
 The funtion sortBy is yet to be wired.
 The accuracy of algorithm underneath is functional at the time of submission.